matthewcn56/qwerhacks-22-firebase-workshop/main-workshop/README.md

 - used a batch `.update()` write operation

 This is it for the main content of the workshop!
 If you want to check the final code, [take a look at the completed code!](https://github.com/matthewcn56/qwerhacks-22-firebase-workshop/tree/main/main-workshop/completed)!

+And for the entire site in all its glory, check it out [here](https://qwerhacks-22-firebase-demo.netlify.app/)!

 ## Conclusion and Next Steps